Maggione/DeepRec/README.md

        python ML-100K2Libffm.py
        ```
   2. Edit the corresponding configuration file in [/config/exDeepFM.yaml](https://github.com/zhfzhmsra/DeepRec/tree/master/config/exDeepFM.yaml).
-  3. Train the model use the following command.
+  3. Train the model using the following command.
 The first argv element is the directory name for the results.
-For example, it will create cache/exDeepFM directory to save your cache file, checkpoint/exDeepFM to save your trained model, logs/exDeepFM to save your training log.
+For example, it will create /cache/exDeepFM directory to save your cache file, /checkpoint/exDeepFM to save your trained model, /logs/exDeepFM to save your training log.
 The second argv element is about the mode.
 If you want to train a model, you choose "train".
 If you want to infer results, you choose "infer".
        ```
        python mainArg.py exDeepFM train
        ```